 Pumpkin Pie, Apple Pie, Pecan Pie, oh my!

 Just like the above, it’s best to avoid sugary sweet desserts when sneaking food to pets under the table.
 It’s not the end of the world if a bite accidentally falls off your fork.
-But it’s best not to purposely feed pie to your four-legged friend.
+But it’s best not to purposely feed pie to your best friend.

 From our family to yours, we hope you have a wonderful and safe Thanksgiving!